slamora/brackets-wiki/Brackets-Smoke-Tests.md

 1. Type ` class="huge"`, place the cursor in `huge` and hit Cmd/Ctrl-E. The inline editor should open with a message saying there are no matching rules, and focus should be on the New Rule button.
 1. Click the New Rule button and choose desktop.css.
 A blank `.huge` rule should appear in the inline editor.
 Type `font-size: 30px;` and verify that the navbar item gets huge.
 1. Switch to desktop.css and verify that the rule you added is at the end of the file.
-1. File > Extension Manager, Install from URL..., and install the Emmet extension using the GitHub URL ``https://github.com/emmetio/brackets-emmet``
+1. Choose File > Extension Manager.
+In the search box, type "emmet" and click Install on the Emmet extension.
+Verify that it's properly installed.
+Close Extension Manager.
 1. Verify the Emmet menu was added
 1. Quit the app.
 Verify that you get a "save changes" dialog for any CSS files you edited through the inline editor, and choose to discard the changes.
 1. Restart the app.
 Verify that the "citrus completed" project shows in the sidebar, and that the working set and current editor are showing the same files as when you quit.
 Also verify that the changes you had previously made were reverted (`git status` in the smokes folder should show clean).